hbc/knowledgebase/admin/download_data.md

 - The final nohup.out file will the download progress in it if you want to confirm download.
 A typical command might be something like this:

-`nohup wget -m ftp://userid:password\!@34.198.31.178/*`
+`nohup wget -m ftp://userid:password@34.198.31.178/*`

 -m mirror is to copy a mirror image of the directory/data including all files and subfolders

 Use this if nohup isn't working.
 Double check the UN, PW and IP address as they change.:
 `wget -m ftp://HSPH_bfx:MBCFHSPH_bfx\!@18.205.134.163`

-Site: 18.205.134.163
-User: HSPH_bfx
-Pass: MBCFHSPH_bfx!

-*note the escaped exclamation point in the password, they like to put characters like that in their passwords, which are usually in the form of MBCF$userid!* (old: `wget -m ftp://jhutchinson:MBCFjhutchinson\!@34.198.31.178`)
+*note the escaped exclamation point in the password (\!), they like to put characters like that in their passwords. (old: `wget -m ftp://jhutchinson:MBCFjhutchinson\!@34.198.31.178`)

 # Broad Institute